-The expected behavior for mesons in a CCS is observed in Fig.\ref{fig:MesonicCCS1}: chiral symmetry is effectively restored when the sigma and pion spectral functions essentially coincide \cite{Hansen:2006ee}, the statistical confinement is still strong as it can be seen by the fact that their width is small (right upper panel) compared to the full deconfined phase (lower panel).
+The expected behavior for mesons in a CCS is observed in the same Fig.~\ref{fig:MesonicCCS1}: chiral symmetry is effectively restored when the sigma and pion spectral functions essentially coincide \cite{Hansen:2006ee} but the statistical confinement is still strong as can be seen by the fact that their width is small (right panel) when compared to the fully deconfined phase (central panel).

-Finally, we remark that other parametrizations, for example with a chemical potential dependence of $T_0$, will essentially close this CCS phase \cite{Kahara:2010wh}.
+Finally, as already mentioned, other parametrizations, for example a $T_0(\mu)$, will essentially close this CCS phase \cite{Kahara:2010wh}.
 Yet, we think it is still interesting to try to understand better the CCS phase.
 We also think that $T_0(\mu$) is a too strong {\it a priori} generalization to introduce in the model.
-This dependence is justified theoretically in Ref. \cite{Schaefer:2007pw}, where it is argued that this minimal necessary generalization is needed because, without a $\mu$-dependent $b_2$ in Eq.~(\ref{eq:b2}), the confinement-deconfinement phase transition has a higher critical temperature than the chiral phase transition, being an unphysical scenario since QCD with dynamical massless quarks in the chirally restored phase cannot be confining because the string breaking scale would be zero.
-However, the problem is that it is badly constrained.
-By using this parametrization the hypothesis we have is basically that the deconfinement and chiral restoration will coincide Of course the CCS phase will then not exist anymore but in our opinion this is not an argument against CCS existence.
-It can eventfully be an argument against the CCS phase only if this {\it a priori} generalization is correct but which has to be put on more firm basis (in particular better constrained).
+This dependence is justified theoretically in Ref.~\cite{Schaefer:2007pw}, where it is argued that this generalization is needed, because otherwise the confinement-deconfinement transition has a higher pseudo-critical temperature than the chiral transition, which is an unphysical scenario since QCD with dynamic massless quarks in the chirally restored phase cannot be confining because the string breaking scale would be zero.
+However, the problem is that it is poorly constrained.
+Using this parametrization, the hypothesis is basically that deconfinement and chiral restoration coincide.
+Of course, the CCS phase will then not exist anymore but in our opinion this is not a sufficient argument against the existence of a CCS phase in general.
+It can eventfully be an argument against the CCS phase only if this {\it a priori} generalization is correct but this has to be put on a firmer basis and, in particular, be better constrained.

-In the meantime we think it is still interesting to consider models with a CCS phase even if in the future it will be contradicted by experimental data, the ultimate judge.
+In the meantime, we think that it is still interesting to consider models with a CCS phase even if in the future it will be contradicted by experimental data, which will be the ultimate judge.
 Anyway, it is still a nice exercise to see what physical information can be gathered by using effective models.